-Students who fail to meet any of their financial obligation with the University including charges for tuition, books and supplies, housing, parking, etc., can be suspended from Sullivan University.
+Students who fail to meet any of their financial obligations with the University including arrangements for charges for tuition, books and supplies, housing, parking, etc., can be placed on Hold, prohibited from attending class, prevented from continued enrollment or suspended from Sullivan University.
 No transcript or diploma will be released until all financial obligations are met.